amitmse/in_Python_/Boosting/README.md

 		Employs the exact or approximate greedy algorithm for split discovery.
   		Splits up to the specified max_depth and then starts pruning back the tree,
     			removing splits beyond which there is no positive gain.

+		Gini index or information gain are used to evaluate to split.

+		XGBoost employs a greedy search, evaluating each possible split and choosing the one that results in the greatest gain in the split quality metric.

 	- Early stopping

 	- It allows to specify whether the model should have a positive or negative relationship with each feature,